 The Bible teaches us a baseline standard for giving.
 (Deuteronomy 26) When we give the first fruit to the church, we put God first in our lives.
 Generosity is an act of worship that expresses our gratitude, faith and love for others.
-God provides for the ministry of Central through your generosity.
+God provides for the ministry of Journey’s Crossing through your generosity.
 We honor your gifts with faithful stewardship, ethical business practices and full accountability so that the financial integrity of Journey’s Crossing remains beyond reproach.

 There can be significant tax benefits when gifting securities directly to a charity, as the CRA does not apply capital gains tax.
 For more information or to gift a security, email Sue Obloy.

 “Plans fail for a lack of counsel, but with many advisors they succeed.” – Proverbs 15:22